 To start the Interlinearization mode, clickfrom the main window.

-The main screen is split up in 4 panels, the panels on the left side are used for global settings, not tied to any particular transcription.
+The main screen consists of 4 panels, the panels on the left side are used for global settings, not tied to any particular transcription.
 The panels on the right side of the screen contain more specific settings and the transcriptions.

 Top-left panel: Analyzer settings.
 Each analyzer may have a settings panel which can be configured here.